YouZhou12138/PredRNNv3/README.md

 3.Train the model.
 You can use the following bash script to train the model.
 The learned model will be saved in the 'experiments/data_name/Model_version/checkpoints' folder.
 At the same time, you can utilize the pre-trained model weights and evaluate the prediction performance of the model by following the bash script provided below.
 The generated future frames will be saved in the --pred_dir folder.

-4.You can get pretrained models from https://pan.baidu.com/s/1qc3v2yA5djtz2VthMGHW4w?pwd=cqtb
+4.You can get pretrained models from https://pan.baidu.com/s/1qc3v2yA5djtz2VthMGHW4w?pwd=cqtb .After downloading, please extract the compressed file to the "PredRNNv3" folder.